YilunAllenChen/marketing-making/README.md

 # Highlights

 ### Parameterized Strategy
-Strategy is parameterized in a config file, which can be easily altered by researchers / analysts without the need to reach into source code.
+Strategy is parameterized in a config file (in config.json), which can be easily altered by researchers / analysts without the need to reach into source code.
 Also makes the deployment cycle much tighter, as changing the config file doesn't require a rebuild on the whole system.
+One can even implement a periodic check in the strategy script on the content of the file to allow during-run-time adjustments.

 ### Extendable Architecture
 The execution engine is designed such that extending its functionalities is made easier.